 And I don’t know why the novel writing never worked out.
 It was one of the great frustrations of his life.
 He certainly had worked at it.
 With a wife and three young sons, working as a bartender at night, and the family living in grungy, post-World War II married-student housing in Iowa City, he earned a master’s degree from the University of Iowa’s Writer’s Workshop with a collection of short stories.
 By the third grade, I remember him banging out a novel in the basement morning and night, cleanly typing his own manuscript and carbon on a Smith-Corona portable that seemed too small for his big hands.
 He wrote a couple of others.
 None sold.

-The photo above was taken by Mike James, brother of famous Canyon Road bar owner Claude James.
+The photo above was taken by Mike James, brother of Claude James, owner of Claude’s Bar, a few doors east of Percy’s Field, on the other side of Canyon Road.
 And on the morning of the photo, I think, my father took up me up to the painter Hal West’s studio at the corner of Canyon Road and Escondido to be served a bowl of beans from the pot on Hal’s wood-burning stove.
 I think it was a Sunday.

 I’m not sure why all this came flooding back to me, although it might have been triggered by a funny line on an old M*A*S*H. A broken-hearted Radar said, “I lost in the World Series of love.”
 Hawkeye — probably channeling a line from the great script writer Larry Gelbart — tells him, “Radar, just suffer.
 Don’t try to write.”‘